-The program will provide data to supplement the existing database of perchlorate, chlorate, chloride, bromide, and total dissolved solids concentrations in the LVW.
-Chloride, bromide, and total dissolved solids data are used primarily to help identify changes in the surface water quality, indicating potential areas of groundwater discharge.
+The FO-DTS Study will provide data to supplement the existing database of concentrations of perchlorate in surface water of the LVW.
 Specifically, the field data will be collected to:

-- Further assess the concentrations of perchlorate, chlorate, chloride, bromide, and total dissolved solids present in the LVW upstream, near, and downstream of the suspected loci of perchlorate-contaminated groundwater discharges to the LVW with flow reasonably controlled as a variable; - Provide data that can augment existing data and provide a unique set of data by collecting synoptic samples from the LVW at low and high flows; and - Provide data to help track potential loci of perchlorate-contaminated groundwater discharges to the LVW, independent of flow.
+- Provide high-resolution spatial and temporal temperature data along the LWV streambed, - Provide data that can augment existing data and provide a unique set of data by collecting synoptic samples from the LVW at temporal resolution (notably daily low and high flows); and - Provide data to help track potential loci of groundwater discharges to the LVW.